Happy International Comics Day (which was on September 25th. We are late, we know)!

 Jeff Smith for Comic Alliance

 With the finished script as a base for the artworks, the sketching process begins.
 It is common to start with thumbnailing the panels, gutters, and staging.
-Most of the artists work on the variation of ideas and make several pieces of the same spread to achieve the best visual representation of the pacing and plot development.
+Most artists work on the variation of ideas and make several pieces of the same spread to achieve the best visual representation of the pacing and plot development.
 However, some artists skip the process of thumbnailing and start illustrating the whole comics straight away, working out the composition as they go.
 All in all, sketching is the place for transforming words into pictures.

 Eric Shanower for Coursera